MonoOni/binarydist/README.md

 /opt/mono/samples/hello.cs

-* To compile it, you can either open a SSH session into a PASE shell, or, less optimally, CALL QP2TERM.
+* To compile it, you can either open a SSH session into a PASE shell, or, less optimally, `CALL QP2TERM`.
 Once you are in the PASE shell, run the following commands to make the Mono commands available to your shell: